 Victorian Tiles Today

-range combines a selection of geometric shapes, patterns and colours, recreating a perfect finish that’s as stylish now as it was when it was first introduced 200 years ago.
+The Victorian Heritage range combines a selection of geometric shapes, patterns and colours, recreating a perfect finish that’s as stylish now as it was when first introduced 200 years ago.

 If you want a more bespoke design, take a look at the Victorian collection which allows you to plan a Victorian style floor in your own unique style with preformed mosaic sheets and individual tiles.